 Usually, any check with the word ‘VOID’ on it can’t be cashed, but it pays to be cautious and make sure the word ‘VOID’ hits all the right areas.

-How to Void a Blank Check
+How to Void a Check That Is Blank

 What Is a Voided Check FAQ

 What Can Someone Do With a Voided Check?

 Use caution when you issue a voided check.
 While most banks won’t cash them, you may find one that lets it slide through, especially if the person deposits it electronically.
 When written correctly, no one should be able to use it, but the bank account information is on it, so a thief or hacker could take the information and either create fraudulent checks and/or set up direct payment to themselves.

 No, a voided check voids a blank check if you do it right.
 If you don’t, and you leave room for others to write on the check, then yes, you could supply someone with a blank check without meaning to.